giovanni-liboni/infrastructure-ansible/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository is a collection of Ansible Playbooks and assets deployed on my servers at home and in the cloud (GCE, Oracle Cloud).
-It includes home automation projects, movies and TV series management systems, 3D print monitor and timelapses servers, and more.
-The project is for educational purposes.
+It includes home automation projects, movies and TV series management systems, 3D print manager and time-lapse servers, and more.

+This project is for educational purposes.

 <!-- GETTING STARTED -->
 ## Getting Started